Youth who have suffered trauma can become our future leaders.

 UCAN strives to build strong youth and families through compassionate healing, education and empowerment.

-UCAN serves 10,000 at-risk children, youth and families across Illinois through more than 30 programs that create a healing process for youth who have experienced trauma and provide a continuum of care, including the following services:
+UCAN serves and impacts over 15,000 at-risk children, youth and families across Illinois through programs that create a healing process for youth who have experienced trauma and provide a continuum of care, including the following services:

 - Therapeutic Youth Home